MadGamerHD/GTAScenesync/README.md

 * **IDE flags list minimal:** Currently, only a basic set of flags is included.
 I plan to expand `IDE_FLAGS` to cover all San Andreas object flags with descriptions, but this will come in future updates once other core features are stable.

-* **No new IDE/IPL sections yet (e.g., TOBJ, ANIM, PEDS, etc.):** I’m currently focused on other tools and projects, so expanding sections is on hold.
+* **No new IDE/IPL sections yet (e.g., TOBJ, etc.):** I’m currently focused on other tools and projects, so expanding sections is on hold.
 GTASceneSync will continue to be updated and improved over time, but new releases will take a while.
 When I do work on an update, I will polish each feature carefully, and if a feature doesn’t feel right, I may remove or refine it before release.

 * **Potential future additions:**